SoftwareMarch 20, 2026

 For developers, Android XR means you can use familiar Android development tools, existing Android apps can run in spatial environments, and you're targeting a platform that will ship on multiple hardware form factors from multiple manufacturers.
 That's a much larger addressable market than building exclusively for one headset.

 Google's recent Vibe Coding XR announcement takes this even further.
 Using Gemini Canvas and the XR Blocks framework, developers can now describe XR experiences in plain English and have working WebXR applications generated in under 60 seconds.
-That's the kind of developer accessibility that accelerates ecosystem growth.
+That's the kind of developer accessibility that turns a niche platform into a mainstream one.